creativefctr/aes67-setup/README.md

   - JackAudio provides a professional audio routing system on Windows.
 Your audio applications (DAW, media players, etc.) output to Jack, and this tool connects to Jack to capture the audio for streaming.
   - You configure the tool with your Jack client name and channel count.
 The tool creates Jack clients for each stream that you manually connect using QjackCtl or `jack_connect`.

-- **Python PTP sender for proper synchronization**
+- **GStreamer clockselect plugin for PTP synchronization**
-  - The Node.js tool automatically invokes a Python script (`ptp-sender.py`) that handles GStreamer pipeline creation with proper PTP clock synchronization.
+  - The tool uses GStreamer 1.24+'s `clockselect` plugin for direct PTP clock synchronization from the command line.
-  - The Python script uses PyGObject (GStreamer Python bindings) to access GStreamer's PTP clock API:
+  - The clockselect plugin enables gst-launch-1.0 to:
-    - Calls `gst_ptp_init()` to initialize PTP subsystem
+    - Initialize PTP subsystem with specified domain
-    - Creates `GstPtpClock` synchronized to Raspberry Pi grandmaster
+    - Create PTP clock synchronized to Raspberry Pi grandmaster
-    - Sets PTP clock as pipeline clock
+    - Use PTP clock as the pipeline clock automatically
-    - This ensures RTP timestamps are based directly on PTP time
+    - Ensure RTP timestamps are based directly on PTP time
-  - This approach is necessary because PTP clock initialization requires C API access not available from `gst-launch-1.0`.
+  - This approach provides native PTP support without requiring Python, PyGObject, or external PTP daemons.

-- **Gstreamer pipelines for AES67 streaming**
+- **GStreamer pipelines for AES67 streaming**
-  - The Python script creates one Gstreamer pipeline for each stream.
+  - The tool creates one gst-launch-1.0 pipeline for each stream.
 Each pipeline:
+    - Uses `clockselect` to establish PTP clock synchronization
-    - Connects to Jack using `jackaudiosrc` to capture audio
+    - Connects to Jack using `jackaudiosrc` to capture live audio
     - Converts and resamples audio to the correct format
     - Packages audio as RTP with 24-bit PCM encoding (`rtpL24pay`) for AES67 compatibility
     - Uses PTP-synchronized pipeline clock for RTP timestamps